openshift-pipelines/pipelines-as-code/docs/content/docs/guide/matchingevents.md

 `on-path-change-ignore` annotation will ignore the `***.md` and `***.yaml` files.

-## Matching a PipelineRun on a regexp in a comment
+## Matching a PipelineRun on a Regexp in a comment

 {{< tech_preview "Matching PipelineRun on regexp in comments" >}}